queraltmartinsaladich/qms.github.io/README.md

-# Portfolio | Queralt Martín-Saladich, PhD
+# PORTFOLIO | Queralt Martín-Saladich, PhD

 This repo hosts my professional portfolio, highlighting my research in AI/ML for Healthcare and scientific divulgation.
 If you find it helpful, feel free to use the template (just not the actual content) - and if you do, I'd appreciate if you acknowledge my work :)